tdwg/website/conferences/2023/instructions-for-editors/index.md

 toc: true
 ---

-_Last updated 16 May 2023_
+_Last updated 19 May 2023_

 ## Role of editors

 Thank you for volunteering to review and/or edit abstracts submitted to your session.
-Your review will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform and will consist of a mark-up of the abstract using Track Changes (to correct spelling, grammar, and style) and Comments to ask questions and make suggestions about content.
-There is no separate narrative review.
+Your review will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform and will consist of a mark-up of the abstract using Track Changes (to correct spelling, grammar, and style) and Comments to ask questions and make suggestions about content. _There is no separate narrative review_.
 A single person will be identified within each group to serve as the Session Coordinator to organize the review process and communicate with authors during the review.

-It is your responsibility as editors (a.k.a. technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organization, the conference, and this journal.
+It is your responsibility as editors (aka technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organization, the conference, and this journal.

 All presentations (oral and posters) listed in the conference program are to be published before the conference in TDWG’s open access journal, Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/)).
 Your efforts will be credited as an editor of any collection on which you work (see [TDWG Proceedings 2023](https://biss.pensoft.net/collection/408/)).

 If you feel unable to do this task, would like additional guidance, or help, please contact <editor@tdwg.org>.
-We plan to conduct online training sessions in June for those needing a refresher or are new to the ARPHA platform.
+We plan to conduct online training sessions in June for those needing a refresher or who are new to the ARPHA platform.

 ## What authors see